10 tips to increase the speed of a slow Mac® system

 8. Swap out your hard drive (HDD) for an SSD

 Upgrading to an SSD enables you to do everyday tasks, on average, six times faster than on a hard drive.1 Which makes booting up, loading programs, saving data, and transferring files that much faster.
 Most older Mac systems feature the now outdated storage technology of hard drives, but SSDs access data almost instantly, leveraging cutting-edge flash memory rather than relying on small moving parts that are prone to failure and slow performance.
 Not only are SSDs significantly faster than HDDs, but they’re also inherently more durable, reliable and energy efficient.
-Find out how much SSD storage you might need.

 If the problem with your computer is that apps are running out of resources to operate with optimal speed, the prescription is for more resources.
 Software feeds on hardware, which is the source of your system’s performance resources, and that’s where your attention should be for making changes.
 The problem likely isn’t your Mac, but rather your system’s components, and those are an easy fix.